Plus-Size Fashion Education is Key to the Industry’s Inclusive Future

 The success of Fashion Without Limits and The Curvy Lab raises a question: Would offering plus-specific design courses and programs, rather than incorporating them into the existing curriculum, in fashion colleges be the most beneficial route?
 While a majority of the educators interviewed said no, Susan Moses — author of the book The Art of Dressing Curves and a helper in FIT’s change toward inclusivity — thinks otherwise.
 “There are so many aspects of designing for plus that are different,” Moses says.

 Moses makes a valid point: Fit is essential when designing for plus bodies, and too often, brands grade up from a size 8 or 10 without taking this into account.
-Weight can be added to the body in many different ways making one size 18 woman’s shape different from another’s.
-If young designers are unaware of the rigors and intense amount of training and experience needed to properly fit fat bodies, they could be set for failure.
+Weight can be added to the body in many different ways making one size 18 (UK size 22) woman’s shape different from another’s.
+If young designers are unaware of the rigours and intense amount of training and experience needed to properly fit fat bodies, they could be set for failure.

 Advertisement

-Before students at Ryerson even get to design, they are taught — through readings, documentaries, guest speakers, and coursework — about fat activism, as well as other topics like Black liberation and marginalization.
-They are taught about stereotypes regarding marginalized bodies in the industry, teaching them the significance and importance of inclusive fashion.
+Before students at Ryerson even get to design, they are taught — through readings, documentaries, guest speakers, and coursework — about fat activism, as well as other topics like Black liberation and marginalisation.
+They are taught about stereotypes regarding marginalised bodies in the industry, teaching them the significance and importance of inclusive fashion.

 “[Before the pandemic], we were building our own dress forms in our Creative Technology Lab, where we were engaging a diverse group of local fat-identifying people in Toronto that identify as men, women, non-binary, and trans, working with them to actually scan their body and build our own dress form in plus-sizes in order to ensure that we have a variety of different shapes and sizes represented,” Barry says.